ViToni/mikrotik-router-setup/README.md

 * New router: [RB5009UG+S+IN](https://mikrotik.com/product/rb5009ug_s_in)
   * will reuse the existing modem until fiber gets installed
   * when fiber is available, the SFP port will carry the GPON SFP module
+    * Telekom sells the [Digitalisierungsbox Glasfasermodem](https://geschaeftskunden.telekom.de/internet-dsl/produkt/digitalisierungsbox-glasfasermodem-kaufen) which is a [Zyxel PMG3000-D20B](https://hack-gpon.github.io/ont-zyxel-pmg3000-d20b/).
+    This modem has a SC/APC socket, the wall box has a LC/APC socket. \
+    (Some tutorials say one needs a `ONT-Anschlusskennung`, for me using the [modem ID](https://www.telekom.de/hilfe/festnetz-internet-tv/anschluss-verfuegbarkeit/anschlussvarianten/glasfaseranschluss/modem-id) during configuration was just fine.
+ONT might be required for business accounts though.)
+    * Corning has [fiber cables in various lengths](https://www.amazon.de/dp/B09GRK3QG6) for a moderate price (but they have only 2 mm white cables, the 3 mm ones are yellow).

 ## PPPoE credentials